The 2d-directed spanning forest converges to the Brownian web: Convergence to the Brownian web

 Let us first focus on a single path, $\pi^{\0}$ starting at the origin $\u_1^{(0)}=\0$.
 Let $\{\u^{(\ell)}_1 : \ell \geq 0\}$ be the sequence of renewal vertices allowing to break down $\pi^{\0}$ into independent pieces.
 Let us scale $\pi^{\0}$ into $\pi^{\0}_n$ as in (\ref{defi:ScaledPath}) with

 The parameters $\sigma$ and $\gamma$ depend on $\lambda$, $k$ and $\kappa$.
-From now on, the diffusively scaled sequence $\{{\cal X}_n : n\geq 1\}$ is considered w.r.t. these parameters, but for ease of writing, we drop $(\gamma,\sigma)$ from our notation.
-Results of Section \ref{Sect:RenewalMarkov} allow an application of Donsker's invariance principle to show that $\pi^{\0}_n$ converges in distribution in $(\Pi,d_{\Pi})$ to $B^{\0}$ a standard Brownian motion started at $\0$.
+From now on, the diffusively scaled sequence $\{{\cal X}_n : n\geq 1\}$ is considered w.r.t. these parameters, but for ease of writing, we drop $(\gamma,\sigma)$ from our notation. {Proposition \ref{prop:SinglePtRWalk} together with Corollary \ref{cor:IncrementMoments} allow us an application of Donsker's invariance principle to show that $\pi^{\0}_n$ converges in distribution in $(\Pi,d_{\Pi})$ to $B^{\0}$ a standard Brownian motion started at $\0$}.

 Thus we obtain that, for any sequences $(\v_n)$ and $(\w_n)$ such that $\v_n(2)=\w_n(2)=0$, $\w_n(1)<0<\v_n(1)$ with $(\v_n(1)-\w_n(1))/n \to 0$, the couple $(\pi^{\w_n}_n,\pi^{\v_n}_n)$ converges in distribution (in the suitable product metric space) to $(B^{\0},B^{\0})$.
 This result means that whenever two paths are close to each other, precisely within a $o(n)$ distance, then they will quickly coalesce.
 Although we can deal without it (see e.g. \cite{FFW05}), this is directly implied by the estimated on the coalescing time that we have established at Theorem \ref{thm:CoalescingTimetail}: for any $t>0$, $\P\big(T(\v_n,\w_n)> n^2 \gamma t\big)=o_n(1)$.